goooseman/devsparks-blog/NOTES.md

 {{ end }}
 ```

+On the home page footer should be rendered before main content, not after.

 ### Hack page

 A specific hack page contains:

 - Title
 - Date
-- Tags
+- Tags (listed inline, not as bullet items)
 - Text content
 - Comments (remark42 integration)

+Tags should be links, when clicked other hacks by the same tag should be listed.

-Some blog posts can contain "Hackerman's tip" and "Padawan's Playground" sections, which should be highlighted with a border around the text.
-Border should be of text color which is different for ligth and dark themes Outside of a border there should be a transparent image of Hackerman or Padawan.
-As of now use a placeholder (http://placekitten.com/20/20) image for light theme and http://placekitten.com/21/21 for dark theme, I will replace them with a real image later.
-This image should be absolute positioned on a border with left: 20% and top: 0.
-Section should be relative.
-Section should have 25px margin top and 5px margin bottom to fix image position overflow.
-Title inside section should be italic.
+Some blog posts can contain "Hackerman's tip" and "Padawan's Playground" sections:
+- Those sections have a border of `border-color`.
+- Outside of a border there should be a transparent image of Hackerman or Padawan.
+Use http://placekitten.com/20/20?theme=light image for light theme and http://placekitten.com/20/20?theme=dark for dark theme.
+- This image should be absolute positioned on a border with left: 20% and top: 0.
+- Section should be relative.
+- Section should have 25px margin top and 5px margin bottom to fix image position overflow.
+- Title inside section should be italic.

 Please create one example of a hack with Lorem Ipsum text containing both Padawan and Hackerman sections.

-### Header

-- Fix typo button just opens following link in a new tab: "https://github.com/goooseman/devsparks-blog/issues/new?title=DevSparks+Feedback&body=I+found+something+wrong+on+this+page%3A%0A%0A++{CURRENT_PAGE}%0A%0A++Here%27s+what+it+is%3A"
-- Toogle theme switch:
-  - Adds `data-theme` attr to document
-  - Adds `light-theme` or `dark-theme` class to body
-  - `window.REMARK42.changeTheme("light" | "dark")`
-  - Should consist of 🌞 icon if active theme is dark and 🌒 icon if current theme is light
-  - Should have aria-label: 'Switch to light theme' if current theme is dark and 'Switch to dark theme' if current theme is light
-  - Default theme should be selected from system one:
-    - `window.matchMedia && window.matchMedia('(prefers-color-scheme: dark)').matches` -> dark mode if true
-    - `window.matchMedia('(prefers-color-scheme: dark)').addEventListener('change', event =>  event.matches ? "dark" : "light";` to watch for changes

-### Footer

-The footer should consist of my photo (http://placekitten.com/200/200) with transparent background and following about text:

-> Hello, I'm Alex.
-> Welcome to DevSparks, a cosy corner of the web where code meets fun.
-I've always believed that the best way to learn is by doing, and the best way to do is by having fun.
-That's why I've created DevSparks - to share the joy and the power of development with you.
-> Here, you'll find bite-sized lifehacks about everything from CLI power usage to git tricks, all crafted with a dash of humor and a bucketload of passion.
-> So grab a cup of coffee, get comfy, and let's explore the incredible world of coding together!

 ## Technology Stack